wqian0/DataConstrainedRNNs/README.md

 # DataConstrainedRNNs

-Code for "Partial observation can induce mechanistic mismatches in data-constrained models of neural dynamics", Neurips 2024 (https://www.biorxiv.org/content/10.1101/2024.05.24.595741v1).
+Code for ["Partial observation can induce mechanistic mismatches in data-constrained models of neural dynamics"](https://www.biorxiv.org/content/10.1101/2024.05.24.595741v1)), Neurips 2024.

 This code makes use of or directly contains code attributable to the following public repositories: